PF2M/MiiverseWorld/readme.md

 * Add the ability to hide a user from recommendations
 * Add post editing?
 * Add messages?
-## Please don't do anything else with this, actually
+## Please don't do anything with this, actually
 Thank you.